microsoft/CCF/sphinx/source/members/open_network.rst

 Other members are then able to vote for the proposal using the returned proposal id (here ``1``, as per ``"result":{"completed":false,"id":1}``).

-The Lua application is successfully registered once the proposal has received enough votes under the rules of the :term:`constitution`.
+The Lua application is successfully registered once the proposal has received enough votes under the rules of the :term:`Constitution`.

 Opening the Network
 -------------------